 Roasted turkey breast is a great alternative to roasting a whole turkey.
-A 4–5 pound turkey breast will feed 6–8 people, it's easy to slice, and it's perfect for making sandwiches the next day.
+A four- to five-pound turkey breast will feed six to eight people, it's a cinch to carve, and it's perfect for making sandwiches the next day.

 Also, you can roast a turkey breast in about an hour, as compared with up to five hours for a whole turkey.
-And since there's no dark meat to worry about, the breast comes out moist and juicy.
+Prepare to feel slightly disoriented by how short the cooking time will seem.

-Our target temperature for white meat turkey is 160°F, but we take it out at 155°.
-It'll hit 160° while it rests.
+Our target temperature for white meat turkey is 160F, but we take it out at 155F.
+It'll hit 160F while it rests.
 For best results, use a meat thermometer like this one, which has a probe that you insert into the meat before roasting, and leave it there.
-Set it for 155° and it will beep when it's time to take it out.
+Set it for 155F and it will beep when it's time to take it out.

 Finally, a whole turkey breast is a wonderful candidate for brining.
-Here's a simple brine recipe.
+Here's a simple turkey brine recipe.

 - 2 Tbsp melted butter